Gabrielle Hoyer

 Publications and AwardsDesign and Evaluation of Automatic System for Medical Dataset Development

-Hoyer, G., Tong, M.W., Bhattacharjee, R. et al. Scalable Evaluation Framework for Foundation Models in Musculoskeletal MRI Bridging Computational Innovation with Clinical Utility.
-(2025). (under review at Nat.
-Commun.).
+Hoyer, G., Tong, M.W., Bhattacharjee, R. et al. Clinical Utility of Foundation Segmentation Models in Musculoskeletal MRI: Biomarker Fidelity and Predictive Outcomes.
+(2025). (under peer review).

 Foundations of a Knee-Joint Digital Twin